techwritex/aws_docs_en/pages/stories/load-data-from-s3.md

 1. Repeat steps 1-5 from the [previous tutorial](https://techwritex.ru/aws_docs_en/run-queries.html) (if you leave **Amazon Redshift console**).

 2. According to files in the [you S3 bucket](https://techwritex.ru/aws_docs_en/create-s3-bucket.html), create tables in the cluster.
-Add the following sql, then choose **Run**.
+Add the following sql examples, then choose **Run**.

     ```sql
     create table users(